junxit/us-congress-bills-110/metadata.md

 - 2008-09-22 — Introduced in House
 - 2008-09-22 — Introduced in House
 - 2008-09-22 — Referred to the House Committee on Veterans' Affairs.
+- 2008-09-24 — Considered under suspension of the rules. (consideration: CR H9405-9406)
+- 2008-09-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6980.
+- 2008-09-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-24 — Mr. Filner moved to suspend the rules and pass the bill.
+- 2008-09-24 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H9405)
+- 2008-09-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H9405)